JamesPelayo008/configure-ad/README.md

 <img width="1470" alt="image" src="https://github.com/user-attachments/assets/47980140-3262-40d3-af53-1f5e49fa2095" />
 </p>
 <p>
-Once your resource group and Vnet is set up, the next step will be to create the first virtual machine, which will serve as the DNS server.
+ The next step will be to create the first virtual machine, which will serve as the DNS server.
 The name is customizable, but make sure to select the resource group that was made, and in the image section select Windows Server 2022.
 </p>
 <br />